jsvine/intro-to-visidata/docs/intermediate/large-cells.rst

     :file: ../../terminal/output/large-cells-01-multiline.output.html

 .. note::
-   By default, the maximum row height is 10 lines, but you can adjust this through VisiData's ``default_height`` setting.
+   The default row height in multiline mode is 4 lines, but you can adjust this through VisiData's ``default_height`` setting.

 Scrolling within cells